seoelab/Seoela-personal-website/content/authors/admin/_index.md

 first_name: Alice
 email: bseoela@iu.edu
 ---
-Welcome to my webpage!
+Greetings!

-I am a second-year Economics Ph.D. student at Indiana University, with research interests in applied macroeconomics, international Economics and econometrics.
-Prior to pursuing my Ph.D., I had the opportunity to work as a labor economist for the Idaho Department of Labor, where I gained valuable insights into the real-world applications of economic principles.
+I'm a second-year Economics Ph.D. student at Indiana University, focusing on applied macroeconomics, international economics, and econometrics.
+Prior to my Ph.D., I worked as a labor economist at the Idaho Department of Labor, gaining valuable real-world insights.
+My academic journey began with a Bachelor's degree from the College of Idaho, followed by a Master's degree in economics from Boise State University.

-My academic journey began with a Bachelor's degree from the College of Idaho.
-Subsequently, I obtained a Master's degree in economics from Boise State University.
+Passionate about researching and understanding impactful economic phenomena, I'm dedicated to advancing economic knowledge in academia and beyond.

-I am deeply passionate about research and unraveling complex economic phenomena that impact society on a large scale.
-I am committed to contributing to the advancement of economic knowledge, both in academia and beyond.
+Thank you for visiting my page!